plicease/Archive-Libarchive-XS/README.md

 and need to be freed using one of `archive_read_free`, `archive_write_free` or `archive_entry_free`, in order to free the resources associated with those objects.

+The documentation that comes with libarchive is not that great, but is serviceable.
+The documentation for this library is copied largely from libarchive, with adjustments for Perl.

 # SEE ALSO